CreateSchema - Create a gene-by-gene schema

 Basic Usage

-$ chewBBACA.py CreateSchema -i /path/to/InputAssembliesFolder -o /path/to/OutputFolder --n SchemaName --ptf /path/to/ProdigalTrainingFile --cpu 4
+$ chewBBACA.py CreateSchema -i /path/to/InputAssembliesFolder -o /path/to/OutputFolder --n SchemaName --ptf /path/to/ProdigalTrainingFile

 Important